All of our services are very affordable and our advice is always free!

 Your pet can benefit by getting neutered or spayed.
 Research shows dogs and cats that have gotten neutered or spayed experience a lower rate of mammary and genital organ cancers and infection.
 Please call or email for an estimate.

 Many pets can enjoy a high quality of life without their front claws.
 However, it is important to remember that claws are a cat’s defense mechanism.
 Therefore, the lifestyle of the cat should be taken under consideration.

 If your pet is showing signs of needing dental care, such as bad breath, red gums, excessive salivation, lack of energy and pain when eating – call us!
-Even without signs, we strongly recommend dental care is a preventative healthcare measure, which contributes to your pet’s long happy life.
+Even without signs, we strongly recommend dental care as a preventative healthcare measure, which contributes to your pet’s long, happy life.